How SARS-CoV-2 in American deer could alter the course of the global pandemic

 What they found left Kapur and Kuchipudi dumbfounded.
 "It was actually quite stunning to us," Kapur says.
 "We were very surprised to see such a high number of positive samples."

-During April to December of last year, about 30% of the deer that they tested were positive for SARS-CoV-2 by a PCR test.
+From April to December of last year, about 30% of the deer that they tested were positive for SARS-CoV-2 by a PCR test.
 And then during the winter surge in Iowa, from Nov.
-23, 2020 to Jan.
-10, about 80% of the deer that they tested were infected.
+23, 2020, to Jan.
+10 of this year, about 80% of the deer that they tested were infected.
 At the peak of the surge, Kapur says, the prevalence of the virus in deer was effectively about 50 to 100 times the prevalence in Iowa residents at the time.

 "We also have detected the virus in deer in Ohio," she says.
 "And there are antibody studies that suggest the prevalence of COVID infections among deer are pretty high in the Midwest and East."